jordanmaguire/seed_helper/README.md

 SeedFormatter provides four methods of showing output:

-- `message`: A general purpose message, generally used as a header.
+- `message` A general purpose message, generally used as a header.
 White by default.
-- `success`: Indicates a seed function was successful.
+- `success` Indicates a seed function was successful.
 Green by default.
-- `error`: Indicates a seed function has failed.
+- `error` Indicates a seed function has failed.
 Red by default.
-- `spacer`: Just to add a single space to separate groups of functionality.
+- `spacer` Just to add a single space to separate groups of functionality.

 Using these functions is straight forward (if we use the above example):